zencart/documentation/content/user/troubleshooting/debug_logs.md

 ### How to Fix Common Debug Logs
 Many examples of debug logs and how to fix them are shown in [PHP Warnings and Deprecated messages after upgrading](/user/upgrading/php_warnings/).

+### Special Logs
+Some logs will follow special file naming conventions to make them more easily identifiable.
+The following prefixes are used:

+- `myDEBUG-bounced-email-adm-` failure to send email from admin
+- `myDEBUG-bounced-email-` failure to send email from storefront

 ### Utilities
 The following tools are available for working with debug log files: